-Anyways, to be honest, I really can’t see how someone can hate or avoid an entire genera.
+Anyways, to be honest, I really can’t see how someone can hate or avoid an entire genre.
 Is it a misconception that all Magical Girl shows are for little girls?

 First off, in most cases, appearances can be deceiving.
 For instance, Heartcatch Precure, whilst targeting a younger demographic and appearing all flowery and sweet, is surprisingly mature at times and does a phenomenal job with its character development, interactions, action sequences, comedy and plot.
 The same can be said for Nanoha.
 While it is a series about 9 year old Magical Girls, with their maturity, you won’t be believing that for a second.
 Nanoha also shows no restraint in bringing on the big explosions and throwing in some spectacular battles with technologically based magic weapons that do serious damage.
 The same goes for Cardcaptor Sakura, Sailor Moon and a ton of other ‘girly’ or ‘innocent’ looking Magical Girl shows.

-So basically, what I am trying to advocate to fellow Anime fans is to not limit yourself by being a genera-ist, no matter the genera, especially when dealing a medium as vibrant and varied as Anime.
-In the case of Magcial Girls, I think many people have a misconception as to what the genera actually is and overlook the sheer variety of what the genera has to offer.
+So basically, what I am trying to advocate to fellow Anime fans is to not limit yourself by being a genre-ist, no matter the genre, especially when dealing a medium as vibrant and varied as Anime.
+In the case of Magcial Girls, I think many people have a misconception as to what the genre actually is and overlook the sheer variety of what the genre has to offer.
 As they say, you never know what you’re missing till you try it.
-Undoubtedly, there will be bad eggs out there that are explorative or otaku-pandering and what not (if you don’t like that kind of stuff), but as I have been saying, one show is not representative of an entire genera.
+Undoubtedly, there will be bad eggs out there that are exploitative or otaku-pandering and what not (if you don’t like that kind of stuff), but as I have been saying, one show is not representative of an entire genre.

-All in all, I have to admit that I am grateful that Madoka has introduced, or reintroduced, many people to the genera of Magical Girls.
+All in all, I have to admit that I am grateful that Madoka has introduced, or reintroduced, many people to the genre of Magical Girls.